WDUV

-WDUV (105.5 FM "The Dove") is a commercial radio station licensed to New Port Richey, Florida and serving the Tampa Bay Area.
-Owned by Cox Radio, the station broadcasts a soft adult contemporary format, switching to all-Christmas music for much of November and December.

-WDUV's studios and offices are in St. Petersburg and the transmitter site is off Dartmouth Drive in Holiday.
-The station has an effective radiated power (ERP) of 33,000 watts and broadcasts in the HD Radio hybrid format.
+WDUV (105.5 FM, "The Dove") is a commercial radio station licensed to New Port Richey, Florida, United States, and serving the Tampa Bay Area.
+Owned by Cox Radio, the station broadcasts a soft adult contemporary format.
+WDUV's studios and offices are in St. Petersburg and the transmitter is sited off of Dartmouth Drive in Holiday.
+The station also broadcasts in HD Radio.